Perfect Chirality with imperfect polarisation

-Atoms - Conceptually, the simplest approach is to rotate the atom.
-Given a system with a circular transition dipole one can imagine rotating the system in 3D space so that the projection of the circular dipole onto the 2D plane spanned by the waveguide mode's electric field resembles the desired ellipse.
-If provided a system with oppositely circular transitions rotating it in 3D space in order to make one transition couple only to the forward mode will result in the other coupling only to the backward mode.
-With atoms in vacuum \cite{atom-fibre, atom_switch}, it is the external magnetic field that defines the quantisation axis, so that the relevant transitions are described by circular dipole moments in the plane orthogonal to the magnetic field direction \cite{Caesium_atoms_quant_dipole, Grynberg_textbook}.
+Atoms - Given a system with a circular transition dipole one can imagine rotating the system in 3D space so that the projection of the circular dipole onto the 2D plane spanned by the waveguide mode's electric field resembles the desired ellipse.
+If provided a system with oppositely circular transitions rotating it to make one transition couple only to the forward mode will result in the other coupling only to the backward mode.
+With atoms in vacuum \cite{atom-fibre, atom_switch}, it is the external magnetic field that defines the quantisation axis, so that the relevant transitions have circular dipole moments in the plane orthogonal to the magnetic field direction \cite{Caesium_atoms_quant_dipole, Grynberg_textbook}.
 Consequently tilting the applied magnetic field will have the desired effect.
-Simulations of similar tilting are presented in the supplement to \cite{Ryan_Collective}, although the nanofibre they considered had two degenerate modes in each propagation direction, limiting the directionality.

-QDs - Valence band mixing offers a route to elliptical dipoles in epitaxial QDs.
-In QDs there will be in-plane strain, which leads to mixing between the heavy and light holes.
+QDs - In QDs there will be in-plane strain, which leads to mixing between the heavy and light holes.
 The dipole associated with the recombination of an electron with a light-hole has the opposite sense of circular polarisation to that for recombination with a heavy hole.
 As a result recombination with the mixed holes in the QD is related to an elliptical dipole \cite{Hole_mixing}, typically with 1\%-20\% degree of linear polarization ($\sqrt{1-S_3^2} = 0.01 \text{--} 0.2$).
 The dipoles of the two QD transitions are stretched along the same axis, providing the ideal configuration.
 The degree of linear polarisation in these dipoles can be enhanced to up to 40\% by annealing \cite{Harbord_2013}, and can be tuned $\pm$20\% with application of strain \cite{Valence_Band_tuning_strain}.
-Two strategies emerge: first, annealing allows the creation of QD-waveguide samples where the (randomly located) QDs are more likely to have a high directionality and stronger waveguide coupling; second, it may be possible to exploit strain-tuning techniques to modify the dipole of a particular QD in situ to maximise the directionality.
+Two strategies emerge: first, annealing allows the creation of QD-waveguide samples where the (randomly located) QDs are more likely to have a high directionality and stronger waveguide coupling; second, it may be possible to exploit strain-tuning techniques to modify the dipole of a particular QD \emph{in situ} to maximise the directionality.